iamnaveenoff/Dark-Coder/README.md

   <img src="assets/contrast.png" width="auto" height="auto"/>
 </p>
 - Cleans the clutter of the IDE and simplifies color usage to simple 3 degrees of black.
-- Beautiful Code color scheme based on Xcode using the awesome Xcode-theme plugin.
+- Beautiful Code color scheme based on Xcode using the awesome True-Black plugin.

 ## Color Palette 🎨